ncapps/practices-of-the-python-pro/README.md

 - Abstraction takes many forms: decomposition, encapsulation, programming style, and inheritance versus composition.
     - Decomposition is the separation of something into its constituent components
     - Encapsulation groups related functions and data into a larger construct.
-    - Programming styles: prodcedural, functional, declarative
+    - Programming styles: procedural, functional, declarative
     - Composition frees you from the limitations of a hierarchy while still providing the concept of relatedness between two things
 - Each approach to abstraction is useful, but context and extent of use are important considerations.
 - Refactoring is an iterative process; abstraction that once worked may need to be revisited later.